MCDReforged/MCDReforged/docs/source/plugin_dev/metadata.rst

 By default the value is the id of your plugin, which means ``my_plugin/__init__.py`` will be the entry point.
 If the value is ``my_plugin.my_entry`` then ``my_plugin/my_entry.py`` will be the entry point

-MCDR will perform the same execution as a solo plugin to the entrypoint, like default listener registering
+MCDR will perform the same execution as a solo plugin to the entrypoint, like default event listener registering

 See `here <basic.html#entrypoint>`__ for entrypoint document